-Steps for Determining Correct Load Limit:
+Steps for Determining Correct Load Limit -

-- 1. Locate the statement, "the combined weight of occupants and cargo should never exceed 850 lbs" on your vehicle's placard.
-[The placard is on the driver's doorjamb.] - 2.
-Determine the combined weight of the driver and passengers that will be riding in your vehicle. - 3.
-Subtract the combined weight of the driver and passengers from 850 lbs. - 4.
-The resulting figure equals the available amount of cargo and luggage load capacity.
-For example, if the maximum load is 850 lbs and there will be five 150 lb. passengers in your vehicle, the amount of available cargo and luggage load capacity is 100 lbs.
+- (1) Locate the statement "The combined weight of occupants and cargo should never exceed XXX kg or XXX lbs." on your vehicle's placard. - (2) Determine the combined weight of the driver and passengers that will be riding in your vehicle. - (3) Subtract the combined weight of the driver and passengers from XXX kg or XXX lbs.

+(4) The resulting figure equals the available amount of cargo and luggage load capacity.
+For example, if the "XXX" amount equals 1,400 lbs. and there will be five 150 lb. passengers in your vehicle, the amount of available cargo and luggage load capacity is 650 lbs.

-$(850 - 750 (5 \times 150) = 100 \text{ lbs.})$
+$(1,400 - 750 (5 \times 150) = 650$ lbs.)

-- 5. Determine the combined weight of luggage and cargo being loaded on the vehicle.
-That weight may not safely exceed the available cargo and luggage load capacity calculated in step 4. - 6.
-If your vehicle will be towing a trailer, load from your trailer will be transferred to your vehicle.
-Consult this manual to determine how this reduces the available cargo and luggage load capacity of your vehicle (see page 204).
+- (5) Determine the combined weight of luggage and cargo being loaded on the vehicle.
+That weight may not safely exceed the available cargo and luggage load capacity calculated in Step 4. - (6) If your vehicle will be towing a trailer, load from your trailer will be transferred to your vehicle.
+Consult this manual to determine how this reduces the available cargo and luggage load capacity of your vehicle.